 Pulverised Coal Burners are often used in rotary kilns and dryers.
 As in the case of the Fluid Bed Combustor, a source of ignition is required to ensure that the PF can reach self-sustaining combustion.
-The most popular method is to use a specially designed Igniting Lance Burner which is mounted on a Trolley which can be moved into position during start-up and then removed to a safe place once the kiln or dryer can operate on PF alone.
+The most popular method is to use a specially designed Igniting Lance Burner mounted on a trolley.
+This can be moved into position during start-up and then moved to a safe place once the kiln or dryer can operate on PF alone.

 In most cases (but not all) these Start-up Burners are Oil fired.
 Although they are fitted with Flame Failure equipment to ensure safe operation, it is usually not necessary to provide automatic temperature control.
 This could be included, should the client require it.

 Custom pulverised Coal Burner Setups from The Combustion Group

 To meet our clients’ unique specifications, we design and manufacture custom pulverised coal burners and start-up burners to accompany them for optimal coal ignition.
 We work under strict quality control to ensure a system that would meet the needs of the exacting environment and application for our customers.